Sunday, August 31, 2025

 Cowboy was up and out the door to work at 6:45 a.m.

-As he had woken me up, I just crawled on out of bed too.
+Since he woke me up, I crawled out of bed too.

-I had the house cleaned up by 8 a.m.—there really wasn't anything to clean.
+I had the house cleaned up by 8 a.m.

 No one eats my oatmeal.